 Specifically, we present two location-aware defense mechanisms for enhanced RFID security and privacy.
 First, we show that location information can be used to design selective unlocking mechanisms so that tags can selectively respond to reader interrogations.
 That is, rather than responding promiscuously to queries from any readers, a tag can utilize location information and will only communicate when it makes sense to do so, thus raising the bar even for sophisticated adversaries without affecting the RFID usage model.
 For example, an office building access card can remain locked unless it is aware that it is near the (fixed) entrance of the building.
-Similarly, a toll card can remain locked unless the car is at the toll booth and/or it is traveling at a speed range regulated by law.
+Similarly, a toll card can remain locked unless the car is at the toll booth and/or it is travelling at a speed range regulated by law.

-Second, we show that location information can be used as a basis for secure transaction verification in order to defend against the reader-and-ghost attacks, a devastating relay attack against mobile payment systems involving malicious readers.
-This is based on a straightforward observation that, under normal scenarios, both the legitimate tag and legitimate reader are in close physical proximity, at roughly the same location.
-Thus, if the two devices indicate different physically disparate locations, a bank server could detect the presence of a reader-and-ghost attack.
-For example, the bank server can deny the transaction when it detects the valid tag (RFID credit card) is located in a restaurant, while the valid reader is attack presented in a jewelery shop and prevent the attack presented in [14].
+Second, we show that location information can be used as a basis for secure transaction verification in order to defend against the reader-and-leech attacks, a specialized form of relay attacks on payment tokens involving malicious readers.
+This is based on a straight-forward observation that, under normal scenarios, both the legitimate tag and legitimate reader are in close physical proximity, at roughly the same location.
+Thus, if the two devices indicate different physically disparate locations, a bank server could detect the presence of a reader-and-leech attack.
+For example, the bank server can deny the transaction when it detects the valid tag (RFID credit card) is located in a restaurant, while the valid reader is attack presented in a jewellery shop and prevent the attack presented in [12].